astronomer/docs/astro/deploy-dags.md

 ## Enable / disable DAG-only deploys on a Deployment

-On Astro Hosted, DAG-only deploys are enabled by default on for all Deployments.
+On Astro Hosted, DAG-only deploys are enabled by default for all Deployments.
 On Astro Hybrid, you must enable them manually for each Deployment.

-If you have Workspace Admin permissions, you can turn on or off DAG-only deploys for a Deployment at any time.
+If you have Workspace Admin permissions, you can enable or disable DAG-only deploys for a Deployment at any time.
 After you disable DAG-only deploys and trigger a code deploy:

 - Any changes to your DAG code are deployed as part of your Astro project Docker image.
 - Your Deployment no longer includes Azure Blob Storage or DAG downloading sidecars.